-Second, to unlock the account copy the address that was created in the previous step and run:
+Second, to unlock the account for 9999 seconds by copying the address that was created in the previous step and run:

 Third, in order to be able to do transactions you need to (a) have some Ether to pay the gas fees and (b) validate said

 transactions.
-Both are achieved via mining, which you start in the console by running:
+Both are achieved via mining, which you start in the console by running (using 1 CPU thread):

 At any point you can stop mining by running the below function.
 But remember, no transactions will be processed while